rogomes/AI-healthcare-hackathon/README.md

 ## What we learned
+Healthcare needs are domain-specific and can vary from organization to organization.
+Policy and Regulation can also play a role in the way AI is developed and used.
-Healthcare needs are domain-specific and so need expert input to build an efficient AI product.
-Knowledge in both domains can help solve the bottlenecks in the workflows.
+Domain knowledge input is an essential part of building an efficient AI product.
+Knowledge in both AI and Healthcare domains can help solve the bottlenecks in the workflows.

 ## The pillars of our project

-**Impact:**  The AI report generation will ease out the bottlenecks in the workflows in the radiology and ensure faster diagnosis which is highly desirable in critical health problems.
-The hospitals with good infrastructure can provide this service to remote places with lesser resources by collecting the exams to be studied, AI generated reports can be processed further with the teleconsultations, without the patient need for travel.
-This can meet the need in high surge in diagnosis as in current covid pandemic and in countries where health care resources are in a crunch.
+**Impact** The AI report generation will ease the bottlenecks in radiology workflowsand ensure faster diagnosis, which is highly desirable in critical health problems.
+Hospitals with suitable infrastructure can provide this service to remote places with limited resources by collecting the exams to be studied.
+AI-generated reports can be processed further with teleconsultations without the patient's need for travel.
+Meeting demand during a high surge in diagnosis as, in the current covid pandemic, and in countries where healthcare resources are in scarce.

-**Implementation:** The application is built with python, MONAI, DenseNet121, Fastapi, streamlit, fpdf libraries .
-The model is trained, optimized and performs with an accuracy of 80% on the validation dataset.
+**Implementation:** The application uses Python, MONAI, DenseNet121, Fastapi, Streamlit, fpdf libraries.
+The model is trained, optimized, and performs with an accuracy of 80% on the validation dataset.
 The backend inference engine performs batch inference at timed intervals and updates the database.
-The Streamlit User Interface connects to backend engine by REST APIs to configure, initiate batch inference, get summary data for visualisations and to render the exam report.
+The Streamlit User Interface connects to the backend engine using the REST APIs to configure, initiate batch inference, get summary data for visualizations and render the exam report.

 **Feasibility:** The UI application, inference pipeline, model are built with python, REST APIs and opensource libraries, frameworks.

-**Extensibility:** The application can be scaled to AI models used for CT , MRI, Ultrasound, X-ray scans and can be integrated well with PACS and other applications in healthcare practice.
-The entire engine can be run on-premise servers to ensure privacy.
-It can integrate well with private clouds with cluster of hospitals under an umbrella, with multiple sources of data linked.
+**Extendibility:** One can use the application for other types of diagnostics such as  CT , MRI, Ultrasound, X-ray scans and can be integrated well with PACS and other applications in healthcare practice.
+To ensure privacy, we built an engine that can run on on-premises servers to ensure privacy.
+It can handle multiple data sources from within an organization and integrate well within a private cloud with hospitals under an Organization's umbrella.

 **Innovation:** The application and inference pipeline are built with standard *REST APIs* and *opensource libraries* frameworks which can integrate well with the existing radiology systems like PACS and AI models currently in use.
-This helps improving greatly the integration of AI into healthcare systems enhancing the extension of the benefits to a large population.
-The possible identification of  high risk health problems with this application will allow doctors to prioritize patients and ultimately save more lives.
+Thus significantly improving the integration of AI into healthcare systems and enhancing the benefits to a larger population.
+The possible identification of high-risk health problems with this application will allow doctors to prioritize patients and ultimately save more lives.
-## What's next for Track 1 Challenge 5 Medical Imaging Communication Tools
-- Notifications of critical cases of AI diagnosis to the radiologist,
-- Extending to other AI models in practice.

 <img src="figures/thankyou.png" width="500">

+## What's next for Track 1 Challenge 5 Medical Imaging Communication Tool
+- Extending Notifications beyond simple fractures to critical Diagnostics using AI for the radiologist,
+- Expanding to other AI models in practice.